Walk through the hallways of Airpark software developers Axosoft and guests are met with vibrant modern art from local artists and creative furniture.

-The event, Lawdan said, allows tech developers to share interests.
+The event was aimed at enabling tech developers to share interests.

 “Developers want to be among peers who understand their sense of humor,” Lawdan said.
 “When we had the Smash Bros. game with American Express, our own team was so comfortable that we just made it into a networking event for developers.”

-Lawdan said the profits will support women in the workforce through Axosoft’s #ItWasNeverADress, a scholarship program for females who want to study software development.
+Lawdan said the profits supported women in the workforce through Axosoft’s #ItWasNeverADress, a scholarship program for females who want to study software development.

 The couple started the program after Lawdan felt it was “disappointing” to not have more females in the tech space.

 “We gave three scholarships to three software engineer females who went through a bootcamp,” Lawdan said.
 “They went through an eight-month course and now they are ready to go into the workforce.
 We celebrated them and they’re starting internships.
 They’re going into the workforce and they’re going to become active participants of this ecosystem.”